Crockett's Theme: Later uses

 Between 1991 and 1994, the song was featured in a series of adverts for NatWest in the United Kingdom.
 It was subsequently re-released as a single in May 1991 in the United Kingdom as an A-side and B-side with Hammer's theme tune for Chancer.
 It reached number 47 in the UK Singles Chart.

+The song was covered by British band The French in a BBC Radio 1 Maida Vale session for John Peel in 2004, and a re-recorded version was released by Darren Hayman and the Audio Antihero label in September 2026.